cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

   Map<String, String> propMap = Maps.newHashMap();
   propMap.put("k1", "v1");

-  // Set Preferences at the Instance level preferencesClient.setInstancePreferences(propMap);
+  // Set preferences at the Instance level preferencesClient.setInstancePreferences(propMap);

-  // Get Preferences at the Instance level
+  // Get preferences at the Instance level
   Map<String, String> currentPropMap = preferencesClient.getInstancePreferences();

-  // Delete Preferences at the Instance level preferencesClient.deleteInstancePreferences();
+  // Delete preferences at the Instance level preferencesClient.deleteInstancePreferences();

-  // Set Preferences of MyApp application which is deployed in the Dev namespace preferencesClient.setApplicationPreferences("Dev", "MyApp", propMap);
+  // Set preferences of MyApp application which is deployed in the Dev namespace preferencesClient.setApplicationPreferences("Dev", "MyApp", propMap);

-  // Get only the Preferences of MyApp application which is deployed in the Dev namespace Map<String, String> appPrefs = preferencesClient.getApplicationPreferences("Dev", "MyApp", false);
+  // Get only the preferences of MyApp application which is deployed in the Dev namespace Map<String, String> appPrefs = preferencesClient.getApplicationPreferences("Dev", "MyApp", false);

-  // Get the resolved Preferences (collapsed with higher level(s) of preferences) Map<String, String> resolvedAppPrefs = preferencesClient.getApplicationPreferences("Dev", "MyApp", true);
+  // Get the resolved preferences (collapsed with higher level(s) of preferences) Map<String, String> resolvedAppPrefs = preferencesClient.getApplicationPreferences("Dev", "MyApp", true);

 .. _program-client: